What’s the best way to contact Hero Dogs?

 What are the characteristics of a good service dog?

 We ask a service dog to do many things that are diametrically opposed to one another.
-For example, we ask him to be impeccably friendly with people, yet to ignore people when working and not solicit attention from them in public.
-We ask him to be sociable with other dogs and animals but not to try to greet them when he encounters them while working.
-We ask him to wait calmly and quietly with his partner about 90% of the time when working, yet be ready to be active in an instant to assist his partner when needed.
-We ask him to do a number of things which are decidedly “undoggy,” like not sniffing things and ignoring food on the ground — unless asked to retrieve it.
-And then, he must deliver it to his partner without eating it!
+For example, we ask them to be impeccably friendly with people, yet to ignore people when working and not solicit attention from them in public.
+We ask them to be sociable with other dogs and animals but not to try to greet them when they encounter them while working.
+We ask them to wait calmly and quietly with their partner about 90% of the time when working, yet be ready to be active in an instant to assist their partner when needed.
+We ask them to do a number of things which are decidedly “undoggy,” like not sniffing things and ignoring food on the ground — unless asked to retrieve it.
+And then, they must deliver it to their partner without eating it!

 A service dog needs to be: